freedragon/terraform_vmss_ag/README.md

 ## Core components

 # Deployment
-## Deployment environment
+## Environment
+Overall evnironment will be deployed with terraform with following characteristics.
+ - Availability Zone: not considered
+ - PublicLB: deployed with a NAT rule for ssh
-AZ:no, PublicLB:yes, MSI:yes, MSI RBAC:yes, Custom Extension:yes, PPG:yes, Application Gateway:yes
+ - MSI: Enabled and configured to have yes, MSI RBAC:yes, Custom Extension:yes, PPG:yes, Application Gateway:yes

 ## Terraform
 Get vmss_ag.tf and variable.tf.
 Place these files under identical foler.